bryan-oliveira/Thesis-Ontology/README.md

 ## Web Server

-The web server uses Flask, a Python framework.
-Just run "./python run.py" to start server.
+Flask, a Python framework, was used for the web server.
+Run "./python run.py" to start server.